seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Enter MERCUTIO, BENVOLIO, Page, and Servants*

 **BENVOLIO**
-I pray thee, good Mercutio, let’s retire:
+I pray thee, good Mercutio, let's retire:
 The day is hot, the Capulets abroad,
 And, if we meet, we shall not scape a brawl;
 For now, these hot days, is the mad blood stirring.